severityc/DM-FLOODER/README.md

 4. Copy the bot tokens of all of the ones you created and paste it in `tokens.txt`
 5. Run `main.py`

+**Note: The bots you created must be in the same server as your victim or it will not work**

 ---

 ### 📄 Features
 1. Bot command: `dm <user id> <message>` (It will then ask you how many messages you want to send per bot)
-2. When you run `main.py` it will make all the bots online
+2. Bots go online when you run `main.py`
-3. The bots you created must be in the same server as your victim or it will not work

 ---